mikejonestechno/investment-analytics/pages/tsla.md

 The logarithmic scale shows the price was slightly increasing from IPO in 2010 to 2013 before a sudden 5x jump from $2 to $10 (split adjusted) in 2013.

 The jump was likely attributed to the Model S launch in 2012 and the first quarter of profit since the company was founded.
-The jump was followed by a further 5x growth in the five year period between 2014 and 2019, before another sudden 10x jump from $20 to $200 (split adjusted) in 2020.
+The jump was followed by strong 2x growth in the five year period between 2014 and 2019, before another sudden 10x jump from $20 to $200 (split adjusted) in 2020.

 The second jump is likely attibuted to the Model 3 production ramp, and the final validation of Tesla as a profitable auto maker at scale, although at this price Tesla exceeds the market capitalization of the top eight global auto makers... combined.